|

 articles.
 Suppression is normal and expected.
 The beneficial purpose of

-example, if I submit rambling drunken poetry and nude photographs to a
+wasting our time.
+For example, if I submit rambling drunken poetry and

-science journal, they'll be discarded.
-That's "intellectual suppression."
+nude photographs to a science journal, they'll be discarded.
+That's

-And when moderators try to filter their email lists so spammers can't fill
+"intellectual suppression."
+And when forum moderators try to filter the

-them with advertising, that's suppression too.
+too.
 Nothing wrong with it.
-And
+And it's very, very common.

-the job of any journal editor or forum moderator.
+editor or forum moderator.

 Inappropriate suppression exists as well.
 One common example is the well